ScottyThePilot/sct_jukebox/README.md

 a vehicle with a music player installed, a 'Music Player' interaction will appear, with controls for manipulating the music player state.

+In CBA settings, all music players may be muted for you locally.

 ## Known Issues

 - If a track is started while local mute is enabled, and then subsequently disabled, the track will not be un-muted.
 At this time, I don't know why this happens.
+- Currently, sounds are played on the server to know when to advance the Music Player for all other players.
+This means that the Music Player will not work if the sounds are not present on the server.
+I am currently working on a better way to do this.

 ## Adding Custom Tracks